marcelkottmann/esp32-javascript/README.md

     function setTimeout(cb, timeout)

 Creates a timer and calls the function cb **once** after the configured timeout.
 Returns a handle.

+#### clearTimeout

+    function clearTimeout(handle)

+Clears and removes the timeout timer by specifing the corresponding handle.

 #### setInterval